equsPython/workshop_2019/README.md

 popular (Python) software packages for quantum physics.

-This workshop is jointy organised by Yuval, Virginia, Alan, and Lachlan, and is funded by the Australian Research Council's Centre of Engineered Quantum Systems (EQUS).
+This workshop is jointly organised by Yuval, Virginia, Alan, and Lachlan, and is funded by the Australian Research Council's Centre of Engineered Quantum Systems (EQUS).